-To put together the bricolage, drawing on examples of studies that used this method as well (Cilesiz & Greckhamer, 2022; Green, 2018).
-I pulled narrative snippets from the transcription of the semistructured interviews, which were initially connected to the coding process.
-Next, I read through the transcription again and aimed to organize each participant's narrative based on the narrative snippets and my analysis supported by research.
+Next, to begin piecing together the bricolage, I drew on examples of studies that used this method as well (Cilesiz & Greckhamer, 2022; Green, 2018).
+I pulled narrative snippets from the transcription of the semi structured interviews, which were initially connected to the coding process.
+Then I read through the transcription again and aimed to organize each participant's narrative based on the narrative snippets and my analysis supported by research.
 I particularly chose poignant points for me as a researcher to head each narrative.
-As I continued to write and revise, I looked for interrelationships for possible influences between the categorized data by participant.
+As I continued to write and revise, I looked for interrelationships between the categorized data by participant.

-This process may seem to diverge from narrative inquiry, but as the researcher in this study, this seemed to make the most sense for the type of project and to best present the data in a respectful way that amplified teacher participants and their voices.
+This process may seem to diverge from narrative inquiry, but as the researcher in this study, this seemed to make the most sense for a topic as sensitive as hunger and it seemed to best present the data in a respectful way that amplified teacher participants and their voices.
 From the beginning of this study, I wanted to present the story of hunger and teachers in a way that was different than most of the literature surrounding both these topics.
-I also aimed to amplify the voices and work of teachers in a time when there was a fair amount of division and burnout.
-This connects to narrative inquiry because I have used the data to piece together a narrative about the participants and included artifacts to augment the narrative.
-It diverges from narrative inquiry because I used coding to interpret and organize the data.
-Bricolage was a new approach and one that may not seem necessary, but it was the best way I could conceptualize presenting an initial report of these data within the dissertation.
+I aimed to amplify the voices and work of teachers in a time when there was a significant amount of division and burnout.
+And so, I analyzed narrative snippets of data to piece together a narrative about the participants, their contexts' story surrounding hunger, and artifacts to weave the narrative together.
+I chose bricolage to present an initial report of these data within the dissertation.
 I hope to continue to study and write about this topic as I have previously mentioned and can see a variety of ways to do this.